-Southern University at New Orleans Police shall be responsible for the safe evacuation of all persons utilizing the University's facilities in natural disasters, civil disturbances, and active threats.
-The level of necessity will determine the response by SUNOPD.
-If large scale events occur beyond the resource capabilities of SUNOPD and the University, officials will request assistance from outside emergency resources such as the New Orleans Police and Fire Department, and state departments of emergency management.
+Southern University at New Orleans Police shall be responsible for the safe evacuation of all persons utilizing the University's facilities in the event of natural disasters, civil disturbances, and active threats.
+The level of necessity will determine the response by SUNO PD.
+If large scale events occur that are beyond the resource capabilities of SUNO PD and the University, officials will request assistance from outside emergency resources such as the New Orleans Police and Fire Department, and/or state departments of emergency management.
 The need to implement evacuation from a campus building or the entire campus shall be based upon information received by or furnished to Southern University at New Orleans.

 The information may be in the form of instructions or advice from the City of New Orleans Office of Homeland Security and Emergency Preparedness, the Governor's Office, or other officially recognized agency.
 Full or partial evacuations may be necessary as a protective action to reduce campus community members' exposure to a hazard.
-Protective measures reduce TIME of exposure, create DISTANCE, or provide SHIELDING from a specific hazard.
-Hazards that may require an evacuation
+Protective actions reduce TIME of exposure, create DISTANCE, or provide SHIELDING from a specific hazard.
+Hazards that may require an evacuation include:

-- include:

-Fire
+- Fire

 - HAZMAT release

 - Bomb threat or suspicious device/package

 - Hostile intruder

-- · Massive utility failure
+- Massive utility failure

 - Severe weather conditions

 - Hazard that renders facilities uninhabitable

-Exercise of Judgment and Contingencies: The actions described are standard by nature.
-When situations arise for which the procedures to be followed are not fully prescribed in the University's Emergency Operations Plan (EOP), responsible personnel will be expected to exercise sound judgment, make appropriate decisions, and provide any support necessitated by the situation.
+Exercise of Judgment and Contingencies: The actions described are basically standard by nature.
+When situations arise for which the procedures to be followed are not fully prescribed in the University's Emergency Operations Plan (EOP), responsible personnel will be expected to exercise good judgment, make appropriate decisions, and provide any support necessitated by the situation.